matthiaswietz/yedoma-bacteria/readme.md

-## Utilization and release of fossil carbon from eroding permafrost coastlines
+## Release and microbial utilization of fossil carbon from eroding permafrost coastlines

-Bioinformatic code for bacterial community analyses in "Utilization and release of fossil carbon from eroding permafrost coastlines" by Ruben and colleagues (doi: XXX).
-Metabarcoding reads were obtained using 16S rRNA primers, followed by Illumina MiSeq sequencing and generation of amplicon sequence variants (ASVs) using DADA2 following https://benjjneb.github.io/dada2/tutorial_1_8.html.
+Bioinformatic code for bacterial community analyses in "Release and microbial utilization of fossil carbon from eroding permafrost coastlines" by Ruben and colleagues (doi: XXX).
+Metabarcoding reads were obtained using 16S rRNA primers, followed by Illumina MiSeq sequencing and generation of amplicon sequence variants (ASVs) using [DADA2](https://benjjneb.github.io/dada2/tutorial_1_8.html).
 The repo includes the full pipeline (raw fastq reads to ASV taxonomy) and all subsequent analyses.

 ### Overview of content